BLOG POST8 min read

 Staging isn’t just about what you add—it’s also about what you take away.
 Decluttering and depersonalizing are two of the most powerful things you can do, and they cost nothing but a bit of your time.

 As you start clearing out your home, you’ll likely need a place to stash extra furniture and personal belongings.
-It’s a smart move to
+It’s a smart move to explore self-storage options early in the process so you have a plan for where everything will go.

-Here are a few tasks you can easily handle on your own: *
+Here are a few tasks you can easily handle on your own:

 Once you’ve prepped the canvas, a professional stager can work their magic, arranging furniture and decor to make the home look its absolute best.